-- Insert a stick at one end or at the centre in case of pit method.
+- Insert a stick at one end or at the centre in case of the pit method.
 This is called a “tester”.
 It detects if decomposition is going on or not.
 The stick will be hot if there is decomposition after about 5 days or else, it will be cold.

 - Turn materials or the content of pit A or heap A into B after two weeks.
-Refill pit or heap A. Repeat this step until pit or heap D is reached and the desired quantity obtained.
+Refill pit or heap A. Repeat this step until pit or heap D is reached and the desired quantity is obtained.

 - Cover the final products with suitable materials until it is ready for use.
 This will prevent the loss of important nutrients due to strong sun or rain water.

-‘Starters’ are materials used to initiate decomposition process of compost materials.
+‘Starters’ are materials used to initiate the decomposition process of compost materials.
 Examples are animal wastes, old compost or materials that rot easily.

-Chemicals such as sulphate of ammonia could be used to induce decaying process in the absence of starters.
+Chemicals such as sulphate of ammonia could be used to induce a decaying process in the absence of starters.
 Such chemicals are called ‘activators”.